zicklag/docs-1/docs/app/content/items.md

 1. Navigate to the Content Module and select the desired Collection.
 2. Select the desired Item.
 The Item Page will open.
-3. Click <span mi btn warn>archive</span> located in the header and a popup will appear.
+3. Click <span mi btn="warn">archive</span> located in the header and a popup will appear.
 4. Click **"Archive"** to confirm the action.

 ::: warning Requires Configuration